eish-dev/attendance-marker/README.md

 # attendance-marker

-This is application is for marking attendance.
+This application is for marking attendance.